-Register of consultants authorised to provide services to cities wishing to organise the Olympic Games
+Register of consultants authorised to provide services to interested parties, interested in hosting a future edition of the Olympic Games

 Information Notice on the processing of personal information